MTASZTAKI/ApertusVR/README.md

 engine capabilities and run these configuration instances on different machines.

-ApertusVR creates multiuser scenes which means that all of the particpant shares the same things in the same time.
+ApertusVR creates multiuser scenes which means that all of the particpant shares the same things at the same time.

-ApertusVR has set-in-stone interfaces, language bindings and distjunct libraries therefore it is easily embeddable on any platform.
+ApertusVR has set-in-stone interfaces, language bindings and disjunct libraries therefore it is easily embeddable to an existing development on any platform.

 ## How to use
 ### From Source